David-Anthony-Brown/portfolio/README.md

 # portfolio
-A curated list of project to illustrate some level of competency with a particular technology.
+A curated list of projects to illustrate some level of competency with a particular technology.